cjdbarlow/Part-One/intravenous_bolus_and_infusion_kinetics.md

   * **Redistribution**
   The maximal CSHT reached depends on the:
     * **V<sub>D</sub>ss**
-    Drugs with a larger V<sub>D</sub><sup>ss</sup>* have a longer CSHT, as only a small proportion of the drug in the body will be in plasma and be is able to be cleared.
+    Drugs with a larger V<sub>D</sub>ss have a longer CSHT, as only a small proportion of the drug in the body will be in plasma and able to be cleared.
     * **Rate constant for elimination**
     Drugs with a smaller rate constant for elimination have a longer CSHT.